-It is impossible to determine the number of days that one would need to see all the popular structures in Dubai.
-But sometimes, you may decide to stopover in Dubai on a tight schedule.
-Then, you have to compare the great options and choose only the top best ones, which is a hard nut to crack, considering the charm of the city.
+It is impossible to determine the number of days to see all the famous structures in Dubai.
+But sometimes, you may stop in Dubai on a tight schedule.
+Then, you have to compare the great options and choose only the best ones, which is a hard nut to crack, considering the city’s charm.

-Things to do in Dubai for three days
+Things to do in Dubai For Three Days Trip

 You would need several days to see the whole city.
-However, you can cover the top attractions within a few days if you make an effective plan.
-Three days are good enough to taste the nightlife and the festive mood of the city.
-Have a look at the top things you can do on a brief trip with three days (or more!).
+However, you can cover the top attractions within a few days if you effectively plan.
+Three days are good enough to taste the nightlife and the city’s festive mood.
+Look at the top things to do in Dubai on a brief three-day trip (or more!).

-The first impression is the best impression.
-So, begin from the best in Dubai, which itself is confusing to choose.
+The first impression is the best.
+So, begin with the best in Dubai, which is confusing.
 However, some iconic landmarks become the identity of a place.

-Whenever you ask someone about where to start your first day in Dubai, they will say one name without a second thought.
+Whenever you ask someone where to start your first day in Dubai, they will say one name without a second thought.
 It is the tallest building in the world, Burj Khalifa.
-The first few moments, you will be almost giddy by seeing its soaring height.
+You will be almost giddy in the first few moments by seeing its soaring height.

-If you are on a budget trip, admire the structure from outside, take pictures, and roam around Downtown Dubai.
-Otherwise, climb atop the 148th floor and see how Dubai look like from the sky.
+On a budget trip, admire the structure from the outside, take pictures, and roam around Downtown Dubai.
+Otherwise, climb atop the 148th floor and see how Dubai looks from the sky.

-Once you have explored the structure, step out, and see Dubai Fountain.
+Once you have explored the structure, step out and see Dubai Fountain.
 The whole of Downtown Dubai will come to life as the fountain dances by shooting water jets up to the sky.
-The water will sway to the music along with dazzling lights making it a sight to behold.
+The water will sway to the music and dazzling lights, making it a sight to behold.

 - You can alight at Burj Khalifa metro station and walk to Dubai Mall